 His spiritual world experiences thus became more explicit and pedagogical with teaching points to be drawn from them.
 With that pivot, Swedenborg more dramatically entered a style of writing that became the first text in the modern genre of spiritualist literature.
 History of religion scholars have often argued he is the first spiritualist author (Schmidt 2000:200-46; Block 1932: 56-57; Goodrick-Clarke 2008:152-78; Doyle 1926:1:1-18).
 Aldous Huxley gauges Swedenborg as dramatically distinctive for his unusual access to spiritual phenomena (Huxley 1956: 13-14), and historian of nineteenth-century America Bret Carroll details the origin of spiritualism in claims of direct and retrievable discourse with personalities now living in the spiritual world as a tradition that began with Swedenborg and “a veritable Swedenborgian subculture in Transcendentalist America” (Carroll 1997:16-34).

 Centered in Pennsylvania, what became the General Church of the New Jerusalem ultimately built the largest non-African Swedenborgian branch in the world.
 The headquarters in Bryn Athyn, Pennsylvania, evolved to include one of the most studied and remarkable cathedrals in America [Image at right] (the second largest church building in Pennsylvania and the closest American cathedral built according to medieval techniques and craftsmanship) and also a four-year liberal arts college.
-The two branches have continued to represent a classic liberal-conservative schism to the present time with the older liberal branch ordaining women since 1975 and openly gay ordinands since 1997, whereas the younger conservative branch has consistently resisted efforts to ordain women and has never allow the question of gay ordination to be discussed in any open forum.
+The two branches have continued to represent a classic liberal-conservative schism to the present time with the older liberal branch ordaining women since 1975 and openly gay ordinands since 1997, whereas the younger conservative branch has consistently resisted efforts to ordain women and has never allowed the question of gay ordination to be discussed in any open forum.
 Despite the gap in interpretation styles on Swedenborg, there are ways in which the two branches cooperate, especially in publishing ventures and occasionally at local levels when churches of each branch are in close proximity.

 The conservative branch endured its own schism in the 1930’s as a group taking the name The Lord’s New Church Which Is Nova Hierosolyma (usually called The Lords New Church or Nova) broke away over its claims that because Swedenborg’s writings are the Third Testament and therefore sacred scripture, they, too, must contain an inner sense.
 This group, though small in the United States, has an international profile with churches in Holland and the Ukraine especially (Williams-Hogan and Eller 2005:292-94).

-Image #2: Johnny Appleseed Museum.
+Image #2: Johnny Appleseed Museum at Urbana University.

 Image #3: Hiram Powers bust of Thomas Worcester, 1851.